Billy Moore (boxer): Life in Thailand

-After being convicted of a drug-related offense, he was imprisoned in Chiang Mai Central Prison and later transferred to the notorious Klong Prem Central Prison in Bangkok, Thailand.
+After being convicted of a drug-related offense, he was imprisoned in Chiang Mai Central Prison and later transferred to the notorious Klong Prem Central Prison in Bangkok.
 He received a 3-year sentence.
 On his first night in prison he was placed in a cell with a dead body.
-He got involved with the prisons Muay Thai training team as a way to escape the gang violence of the prison.
+He became involved with the prison's Muay Thai training team as a way to escape the gang violence of the prison.
 Moore is quoted as saying "It became like family orientated, and he invited me into their gym, took care of me, sat with me, broke bread with me".

+Repatriation

 He was repatriated to the United Kingdom in 2010.
 Moore credits his recovery to Prisoners Abroad and Narcotics Anonymous.
-Moore currently lives in Liverpool, England.
+Moore currently lives in Liverpool.

-Moore missed the 2018 premiere for the movie based on his book as he was jailed for burglary in the UK.

 In popular culture

-The 2017 film A Prayer Before Dawn was a biopic based on Moore's life on prison.
-Moore himself appears at the end of the film, portraying his father.
+The 2017 film A Prayer Before Dawn is a biopic based on Moore's life in prison, adapted from his memoir.
+Moore is portrayed by Joe Cole, and he makes a brief cameo at the end of the film, portraying his father.

+Moore now has a podcast dealing with addiction in the UK (and abroad).

+Further, his recent work is a blogger on YouTube walking around the country speaking to people and understand their life challenges.